shawn-nyk/tp/docs/DeveloperGuide.md

 ### Appendix D: Non-Functional Requirements

+* Should work on any mainstream OS as long as it has Java 11 or above installed.
+* Should work on both 32-bit and 64-bit environment.
 * Should be for a single user i.e. (not a multi-user product).
 * The data should be stored locally and should be in a human editable text file.
-* The software should work without requiring an installer.
+* InternHunter should work without requiring an installer.
-* Should work on any mainstream OS as long as it has Java 11 or above installed.
-* Should work on both 32-bit and 64-bit environment.
 * Should only use third-party frameworks or libraries which are free, open-source and have permissive license term and do not require installation by user of the software.
 * A user with above average typing speed for regular English text should be able to accomplish most of the tasks faster using commands than using the mouse.
-* Should be developed in a breadth-first incremental manner over the project duration.

 ### Appendix E: Glossary